 CUES Spanning Boundaries Challenge

-CUES aims to incentivize collaborations that address overarching challenges impacting university education and reach across traditional boundaries to explore solutions.
-Projects must center on innovation and scholarship in university education.
+CUES aims to incentivize collaborations that address challenges impacting university education and reach across disciplinary boundaries to explore solutions.
+These theme-based grants build upon CUES MECha Workshops themes, and aim to advance innovation and scholarship in university education.
 Challenge themes will vary each year.

 Spanning Boundaries in the News: